 Since you already know that I’m a huge fan of Alien Gear, the best IWB holster for fat guys isn’t hard to guess.
 The latest version of the Alien Gear Cloak Tuck.
 It is made of incredibly high-quality materials, sits very securely on a belt, and allows you to test out a number of different carry positions to find out which is most comfortable for you (try 3 or 5 o’clock if you need a starting point).

-If you are carrying a low capacity handgun, you may want something with a extra mag pocket – but that has never been an issue for me!
+If you are carrying a low-capacity handgun, you may want something with an extra mag pocket – but that has never been an issue for me!

 I haven’t tried the holster yet and am not sponsored by either company but just wanted to let you know that there are some great options out there.
-I will note that JX Tactial hand crafts all of its holders so you’ll be in good hands!
+I will note that JX Tactical handcrafts all of its holders so you’ll be in good hands!